ezgigm/Project_2/README.md

 **The Goal:**
  The goal of this project is to predict the the sale price of homes based off of the zipcode of the homes.

+ **The Problem:**

+ During our daily commute we tend drive past homes that are either appealing to the eye or just need a little work to fix it up.
+After that moment of admiration or of making plans on how you would fix up a home, you drive on and forget about it.

+ But what if you didn't forget about it, what if you actually followed through with your idea and bought a brand new home, or even a fixer upper?
+Where would you even begin to bring such a thought to life?
+Most importantly how much would it be to make it happen?

+Once those questions are answered you will see that the more research you do the more the prices vary depending on the area you decide to purchase in.
+Not to mention the other factors that play a role in a homes price i.e. water front view and a basement.

+**The Solution:**

 **The Data:**
  The data used to acheive our goal is from the King County House Sales dataset (This dataset was based off of homes bought in 2015 & 2017) **(insert link to csv file for dataset here)**.
 Within this file you will find information on homes that contributes to how much they cost, i.e. if the home was renovated.